Explore the Shores Via Water Trails

 The Land Between the Lakes Water Trail system partners with the Fort Donelson National Battlefield and Civil War Water Trail, the Tennessee National Wildlife Refuge Water Trail and others to maintain these scenic waterways.

 Lodging Options for Land Between The Lakes

 Kayaking and canoeing the water trails at Land Between The Lakes offers a relaxing weekend while exploring nature's finest.
 Come and stay a few nights with us!
 You can select from several campgrounds within Land Between The Lakes or you can stay at resorts, hotels and other types of lodging located just outside LBL.
-You can use the links below to help find the perfect place to stay.
+You can use this link to our Lodging section to help find the perfect place to stay.